 What is interesting to us, however, is the fact that the 1850 Federal Census indicates that William was born in Virginia (his wife Rosannah was born in Tennessee), and that records of actual tombstones in Findagrave.com show that Washington Ballard, William’s eldest son, named children Samuel C. Ballard and David J. Ballard (both died young), which are names commonly used among descendants of John Ballard of Albemarle County, Virginia (c.
 1719-1780).

-It’s difficult to know with any degree of certainty that this is the correct family.
-However, the evidence allows us to narrow the search, namely: (1) a recent male descendant of this William places him squarely in Lineage Group I; (2) naming patterns in later generations point to descendants of John Ballard of Albemarle; (3) The descendants that would be of the right age among Thomas Ballard of Albemarle, John’s brother, are for the most part accounted for.
-The problem is that the descent of two sons hasn’t been properly traced.
+This is an instance when yDNA research proves invaluable.
+We can focus on this line because: (1) a recent male descendant of this William places him squarely in Lineage Group I; (2) naming patterns in later generations point to likely descent from John Ballard of Albemarle; (3) The descendants that would be of the right age among Thomas Ballard of Albemarle, John’s brother, and their other brother Bland Ballard Sr of Spotsylvania County and their other brother (or cousin) Richard Ballard are for the most part accounted for.
+The problem is that the descent of two sons — William and Samuel — hasn’t been properly traced.

 John Ballard of Albemarle left a will dated 11 June 1779, and in it he names his sons Thomas Ballard and William Ballard as his executors.
 Obviously the William whose will appears below is not the same William if he was born in 1781 (though some online genealogies place him there).
-However it is possible that our William is the grandson of John of Albemarle by way of the two sons whose descendants have not been traced: the William identified as living below Mechum’s Depot in Albemarle, or William’s brother Samuel, who last appeared with any certainty in a record dated 1784.
+However it is possible that our William is the grandson of John of Albemarle by way of one of the two sons whose descendants have not been traced: the William identified as living below Mechum’s Depot in Albemarle, or William’s brother Samuel, who last appeared with any certainty in a record dated November 1784 when he executed a power of attorney with his brothers to sell land in Albemarle.
+It isn’t clear from the records if there was a single power of attorney or multiple, or where each brother resided; brother Thomas executed the deed by power of attorney on behalf of brothers William, John, David, Samuel and Bland.

-Could the secondary information on William Ballard of Albemarle be incorrect, and the three brothers traveled together to Rutherford County?
+Could the secondary information on William Ballard of Albemarle be incorrect, and the three brothers (William, Samuel and Bland) traveled together to Rutherford County, North Carolina?
 A William Ballard appears in a Rutherford, North Carolina Tax List dated 1782, though his connection to this family is unknown.
 Further complicating things: there were two William Ballard households in Albemarle in 1810, and two in Rutherford that same year.
 Research on the ground in Albemarle and Rutherford Counties may provide an answer.

 Will of William Ballard